FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 Vuetify is a semantic component framework for Vue.
 It aims to provide clean, semantic and reusable components for building your application.
 You can find the default installation guide and documentation for it [here](https://vuetifyjs.com/en/getting-started/quick-start#default-installation).
 :::

-Install it by clicking the 'Add Dependency' button in the Dependency dropdown area on the left in Code Sandbox (maybe you have to scroll!).
+Install it by clicking the `Add Dependency' button in the Dependency dropdown area on the left in Code Sandbox (maybe you have to scroll!).
 Search for 'Vuetify' and install it.

-Check whether the dependency is installed by opening `package.json` and checking the "dependencies" object.
+Check whether the dependency is installed by opening `package.json` and checking the `dependencies` object.
 It should look like this:

 ```json
 "dependencies": {